Step 1: Understanding Small Claims

 Because most common infringements are valued at a few thousand dollars or less, seeking remedies in Federal Court is not a viable option.
 Consequently, many creators have copyright protection on paper, but no viable option for enforcing those rights.

-PPA proposed the creation of a copyright small claims tribunal under the United States Copyright Office, and supports many of the conclusions and recommendation of the Copyright Office's 2013 report on that subject.
-In order to be effective, this process must be simplified, allowing remote and electronic submissions.
+H.R.
+3945 creates a copyright small claims tribunal under the United States Copyright Office, and supports many of the conclusions and recommendation of the Copyright Office's 2013 report on that subject.
+In order to be effective, this process has been simplified, allowing remote and electronic submissions.
 There are some constitutional issues at stake, creating the need for this process to be voluntary, but we urge lawmakers to build incentives into small claims legislation to encourage defendants to participate in the process.
 Check PPA's proposal for copyright small claims here.

 The Case for Copyright Small Claims